 Further, the recognition of the existence of various barriers (extended payback period, the difference between supply prices or applicable tariffs and short-term marginal costs, external factors, lack of information and high associated transaction costs, misalignment of interests between agents and the financial constraints of consumer) in the adoption of more efficient equipment and consumption habits by consumers, as well as the possible existence of external environmental factors not reflected in the price, justifies the implementation of measures to promote efficiency in consumption.

 Recognising this situation, ERSE has tried to ensure that the regulation of the sector dynamises actions which contribute to the promotion of energy efficiency in this area.
 In particular, in the Tariff Code for the electricity sector, a competitive mechanism called the Consumption Efficiency Promotion Plan (PPEC) has been established to promote measures for managing demand.

 In the electricity PPEC, incentives are awarded for the promotion of measures aimed at improving efficiency in electricity consumption through measures taken by suppliers, network operators and organisations that promote and protect the interests of electricity consumers in mainland Portugal and in the Autonomous Regions, and which are aimed at consumers of different market segments.
 The actions result from specific measures proposed, subject to a selection tender, whose criteria are defined in the Rules for the Consumption Efficiency Promotion Plan (portuguese version), approved after a public consultation.
 This tender allows the selection of the best measures for energy efficiency to be implemented by the abovementioned promoters, taking into account the amount available in the PPEC annual budget which is approved at the start of each regulation period for each one of its years.

-There are currently four editions of the PPEC:
+There are currently five editions of the PPEC: